airwick989/IBM-Fault-Localization-Work/README.md

 - React (JS)
   - Currently runs on port 3000 of the localhost (http://localhost:3000)
   - Acts as the front-end of the coordinator module.
-  - Is responsible for displaying information, receiving user input, preliminary error-checking, and notifying the user of certain events.
 - Flask (Python)
   - Currently runs on port 5000 of the localhost (http://localhost:5000)
   - Is the backend of the coordinator module.
 ### Front-end Functionality
 - Main landing page is in 'Home.js'.
 - 'Home.js' uses the component in Initial_Build/Coordinator/client/src/components/FileUploader/index.js
+- It is responsible for displaying information, receiving user input, preliminary error-checking, and notifying the user of certain events.
+- As it currently stands, the front-end is set up such that it **requires** the 3 CSV files along with the Java program.
+This is because the performance benchmarking is currently an area of investigation.
+- After ensuring the uploaded files meet some specified criteria, it uploads the files to the coordinator's backend using an HTTP POST method.
+- It has error messages which may be returned to the user if the backend returns some error type.
+### Backend Functionality
+- Hello there

 ## Performance BenchMarking
 ### This portion of the system is currently a work-in-progress